dgalvis/heart_surgery_model/README.md

    - acth is time shifted so acth(t-10) hits cortisol
    - pats = 1:10 (surgical), 1:3 (controls), 1:13 (all) where 11:13 is controls
    - times (time points), pre (cortisol), post (acth)
+   - cortisol units converted to micro-gram/dL

 ### data/cytokines :
 The surgical data with cytokines included
-   - 2075.csv through 2120.csv (original data files)
+   - 2075.csv through 2120.csv (original data files) - cortisol in nmol/L
-   - acth.csv, cortisol.csv, IL6.csv, TNFA.csv - datasets ready for modelling
+   - acth.csv, cortisol.csv, IL6.csv, TNFA.csv - datasets ready for modelling (cortisol in micro-gram/dL)
-   - cytokines_data.mat - datasets ready for modelling
+   - cytokines_data.mat - datasets ready for modelling (cortisol in micro-gram/dL)

 Note: In the datasets ready for modelling, Cortisol is converted from nanomolar to microgam per deciliter (0.0363 factor)